drscotthawley/DataLoader/README.md

 * **Who can contribute**: Anyone can contribute to the myth of DataLoader -- music (primarily), graphics, fiction.

-* **Editor**: @drscotthawley will serve as the "editor" (as with a book of submitted essays), and retain "editorial" control over "lore" and what constitutes "cannon" and what doesn't.
+* **Editor**: @drscotthawley will serve as the "editor" (as with a book of submitted essays), and retain "editorial" authority over "lore", e.g. what constitutes "cannon" and what doesn't.

 * **License**: For the purposes of avoiding dispute, all materials assume a licence of [CC-NC-4.0: Creative Commons - Non-Commerical](https://creativecommons.org/licenses/by-nc/4.0/).
 No one owns these, no one monetizes them.
 DataLoader is a gift to the world.